 Dr. Jennifer Hensley grew up in Nebraska before moving to the East Coast to attend Brown University in Providence, Rhode Island.
 She graduated with a degree in Neuroscience and went on to earn her MD from Boston University.
 She spent time at Andover Pediatrics while she completed her pediatric training at the Massachusetts General Hospital.
 She is a member of the American Academy of Pediatrics and the Massachusetts Medical Society.
 Dr. Hensley enjoys all areas of pediatrics, but has special interests in the care of infants and adolescents.
 She also enjoys working with children who have complex medical issues and is interested in healthcare technology.

-Dr. Hensley lives in Winchester with her husband Jake, her daughter Charlotte, and their dog Dodge.
+Dr. Hensley lives in Winchester with her daughters Charlotte and Lucy, and their dog Harry.
 She enjoys baking, home improvement projects, the Nebraska Cornhuskers, and spending time in Boston’s museums and restaurants.

 Dr. Nancy Hurley graduated from the University of Cincinnati receiving her MS in Biological Sciences doing environmental research.
 She attended Ohio State University College of Medicine, earning her M.D.
 While there, she was involved in research studies in an adolescent clinic.
 Since completing her residency at The Floating Hospital in Boston in 1993, Dr. Hurley has been practicing pediatrics in the Boston suburbs.
 She joined Andover Pediatrics in December, 2003.
 While enjoying all aspects of general pediatrics, Dr. Hurley maintains a special interest in adolescent medicine.
 She also is certified by the American Board of Pediatrics and is a member of the American Academy and the Mass Medical Society.

 She lives in Bedford with her family.
 Dr Hurley is a veteran of several marathon races, including Boston, and volunteers in her community.